 9. Run A/B Testing

 The essence of this process is simple.
 Let’s look at an example.
 You have two CTAs for a page and want a data-driven proof, which one is more influential.
 You first test the version number one and then the second version.
 And the analytics tool will tell you in which case you had higher SaaS conversion rate.
 You just need to keep in mind two important details.
 Work only with one variable (don’t test several things at the same time) and test it for a reasonable period.
 Five days or one week will surely not generate useful conclusions.

 From Cloud Storage to Accounting SaaS, Follow These Steps for Conversion Success

 In conclusion, it is important to mention that every SaaS company has its own unique methodology for increasing sales conversions from their free-trial users.
-However, the steps mentioned above are universal for all SaaS companies and can help you significantly in gaining a higher sales conversion rate.
-If you have any additional steps in mind from your own experience, please share them with us in the comments below.
+However, the steps mentioned above are universal for all SaaS companies and can help you significantly in gaining a higher SaaS conversion rate.
+If you have any additional steps in mind, please share them with us.
 We would love to hear some of your own ideas!